posted in: Building Wealth

 How to build wealth whilst avoiding lifestyle inflation

-Written by Annabel Ellis, Montara Wealth Marketing Manager (previous sufferer of lifestyle inflation)
+Written by Annabel Ellis (previous sufferer of lifestyle inflation)

 We all remember our first job.
 Mine was a Sunday shift in a dumpling store whilst still at high school.
 I quickly realised that now that I earnt my own money, I could buy sushi once a week for lunch, go to dinner on a Saturday with friends and get a gym membership.
 These were all little luxuries that I hadn’t had the opportunity to enjoy on my own accord before.
 My income had improved, and so had my lifestyle.

 Fast forward 7 years and my income has increased as my experience and skill have increased.
 I work 5 days a week, receive an annual salary and can spend my money on whatever I desire.
 Daily coffee’s, weekend dinners, holidays, and a gym membership have become a part of my budget, as my income has increased.

 With a higher income, I should find myself with the opportunity to get ahead and on top of my finances, able to shape my future and build wealth.
 But how can I get ahead if my expenditure continues to increase with my income?